kengibson1111/tour-of-go/README.md

 * slices (append) - this is another function that hides so much complexity around array storage.
 This shows how length and capacity change as the slice grows.
 Not sure if there is a function to shrink array storage for optimization reasons.

+* range - the range keyword can be used for slices and maps.
+2 return values - the index and the value.